Terabee/terarangerone-ros/README.md

 # DEPRECATION warning

 This package will not be supported in the future.
-To get the latest updates please use [teraranger](https://github.com/Terabee/teraranger) with _'one'_ nod
+To get the latest updates please use [teraranger](https://github.com/Terabee/teraranger) with _'one'_ node.

 TeraRanger One ROS Module
 =========================